Comprehensive megafauna guide (2024)

 Attacks

 BDM shoots his accelerator at you from a distance while constantly chasing you.
 He can teleport to catch you off-guard, and he can saw you in melee range.
 His closed saw does almost no damage.
-Usually, anyway.
+His open saw hits like a truck.
 Note that you can, in fact, dodge his accelerator, and should always try to.

 Ash Drake

 Statstick boss.
 Extremely easy attacks that hit like a truck.
 Fireproof armor or extinguisher required unless you plan to dodge perfectly.
 Kills new players, gets laughed at otherwise.
-Can cheese you slightly.
+Can catch you off-guard.

 Prep + General Plan